omgupta2004/CITIAI_console/README.md

-Here’s a professional **README.md** for your GitHub project — written to make it impressive, clear, and beginner-friendly while showcasing the technical depth of your work.

----

 # 🧪 Advanced Material Analysis System (with Gemini AI)

 An interactive **Python-based material analysis assistant** that performs **chemical composition exploration, oxide correlation, classification, and AI-powered insights** using **Google Gemini AI**.